microsoft/reactxp/docs/docs/apis/userinterface.md

 // Note: Older versions of React Native don’t support this interface. setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): void;

-// Dismisses the on-screen keyboard (applies to mobile only) dismissKeyboard(): void;
+// Dismisses the on-screen keyboard (on applicable platforms) dismissKeyboard(): void;

 // Enables native -> script touch event latency diagnostic events.
 // When latency greater than latencyThresholdMs is observed, the
-// touchLatencyEvent will fire. (applies to mobile only) enableTouchLatencyEvents(latencyThresholdMs: number): void;
+// touchLatencyEvent will fire (on applicable platforms). enableTouchLatencyEvents(latencyThresholdMs: number): void;

 // Returns true if the application is in the keyboard navigation state,
 // when the user is using Tab key to navigate through the focusable
-// elements. (applies to web only) isNavigatingWithKeyboard(): boolean;
+// elements (on applicalbe platforms). isNavigatingWithKeyboard(): boolean;
 ```